 Location and Surroundings

 Situated at the north end of North Water Street in Edgartown, the lighthouse is surrounded by Lighthouse Beach, a serene spot popular among locals and tourists alike.
+Although the original 1828 lighthouse stood a quarter mile offshore, sand has accumulated around the stone causeway since 1939, gradually filling in the area until the tower today essentially sits on a beach.
 The area offers panoramic views of Edgartown Harbor, Chappaquiddick Island, and the Atlantic Ocean.

 Visiting Edgartown Harbor Lighthouse